ariebovenberg/ariebovenberg.github.io/_posts/2024-10-07-still-use-init-py.md

 ---
 layout: post
-title:  "Should you still be using empty __init__.py files?"
+title:  "Should you still use empty __init__.py files?"
-date:   2024-10-08
+date:   2024-10-07
 ---

-Since `__init__.py` files have been optional since Python 3.3, you may have wondered why most projects still have them—even when most of them are empty.
+If you've ever googled the question
+"Why do Python packages have empty ``__init__.py`` files?", you could get the mistaken impression that they're required to mark a directory as a Python package.
+This is actually a common misconception—they've been optional since Python 3.3!
+Why then, do most Python projects still have them?

 ## What are these files again?